 Server-side tracking offers many advantages over client-side tagging, such as improved site performance and security.
 Fewer measurement tags in your website or app mean less code to run on your website.
 User data is better protected and more secure when collected and distributed in a customer-managed, server-side environment.
 Other tags send data to a cloud instance, which is processed and routed.

 Yet, the biggest benefit is that you gain more control of your data.
 You might not want to pass on certain information, like IP addresses, cookie IDs, or other identifiers.
 Or maybe you do.
 Regardless, you should get consent!
+But even if you have permission, some browsers will limit the expiry time of first-party cookies - flushing them out after as little as 24 hours.
+This affects the efficacy of your tags, campaign optimization, and remarketing pool.
+However, you can avoid these limitations with server-side tagging, which can potentially have a major business impact.

 Some limitations with server-side tagging